kernel-js/support/README.md

 ## Authors

-This library was developed by Gustavo Siqueira
+This library was developed by Gustavo Siqueira, Bruno Santos e Carlos Escouto

 ## Contribute